The Freehold Right To Buy – am I eligible?

 How much will exercising my Freehold Right to Buy cost?

-The cost of buying your freehold involves the following:
+The cost of your freehold purchase involves the following:

 - Your own legal costs and disbursements;